UnitedHealthcare ADHD Testing and Treatment for Teens Near Dallas, Texas

 Predominantly Hyperactive-Impulsive Type ADHD

 UnitedHealthcare often covers treatment for teenagers with ADHD.
 During treatment, they’ll learn skills to manage their symptoms through adulthood.
-The level of coverage your teenager has is dependent on your policy’s benefits and limits.
+The level of insurance coverage your teenager has is dependent on your policy’s benefits and limits.
 Call BasePoint Academy today or contact us online for more information about ADHD testing and treatment.

 Combined Type ADHD